dnanexus/UKB_RAP/proteomics/protein_DE_analysis/README.md

 ## Acknowledgements
 We would like to thank the DNAnexus SciProd team for providing the code base for the differential expression analysis, which we extended to allow for proteomics data as input.
-We would also like to thank Ondrej Klempir and Arkarachai Fungtammasan for insightful discussions and code review
+We would also like to thank Ondrej Klempir, Anastazie Sedlakova and Arkarachai Fungtammasan for insightful discussions, testing and code review